Laptop Mag Verdict

 With a remarkably compact chassis and solid performance, the Asus ZenBook 14 is one of the few laptops I've tested that I would buy for myself.
 Starting at $999 ($1,199 as tested), this laptop puts a 14-inch display on the frame of a traditional 13-inch notebook, and its sexy dark-blue aluminum chassis is tested to military-grade durability.
 Not to mention, the laptop's touchpad has an intuitive LED-illuminated numpad built in.

 Best of all, the ZenBook 14 is surprisingly affordable.
-For $1,199, you get a Core i7 CPU, 16GB of RAM and a 512GB SSD.
+For $1,199, you get a Core i7 CPU, 16GB of RAM and a 512GB SSD, enough for us to have no problem calling it one of the best Asus laptops.
 If the notebook's display weren't so dim and the battery life were a bit longer, the ZenBook 14 would make a serious run for the best overall laptop.
 Although it falls just short of that mark, the ZenBook 14 is a great choice for students and professionals alike.

 Priced at a competitive $1,199, our review unit of the ZenBook 14 comes with an Intel Core i7-8565U CPU, 16GB of RAM, a 512GB SSD and integrated UHD 620 graphics.
 The base model, available only in silver, costs $999 and comes equipped with a Core i5-8265U CPU, 8GB of RAM and a 256GB SSD.
 A third model will feature an Nvidia GeForce MX150 GPU and the option for up to a 1TB SSD.
 Pricing is still unknown for that upcoming gamer-friendly model.